golemfactory/yagna-docs/yajsapi/mid-level/hello.md

 As a result of executing the script, we receive a `Readable` object, which will asynchronously return the results of execution of individual commands.
 We can capture these results in two ways:

- - synchronously using the for await construct:
+ - synchronously - using the `for await` construct:
 ```typescript
   const results: Result[] = [];
   for await (const result of streamResult) results.push(result);
 ```
- - or asynchronously by event handlers:
+ - or asynchronously - by event handlers:
 ```typescript
 streamResult.on("data", (result) => results.push(result));
 streamResult.on("end", () => console.log("Execution done"));
 ```

-Now in `results` we have an array of `Result` objects (todo: link) indexed by command number in the script starting from 0.
+Now in `results` we have an array of `Result` objects (TODO: link to API reference) indexed by command number in the script starting from 0.

 To display the result of the Run command, do the following: